neondatabase/website/content/docs/introduction/high-availability.md

 - **Object storage**

-  The primary, durable copy of your data resides in **cloud object storage** (e.g., S3), with **99.999999999%** durability to safeguard against any permanent data loss in even of Pageserver or Safekeeper failure.
+  The primary, durable copy of your data resides in **cloud object storage** (e.g., S3), with **99.999999999%** durability to safeguard against any permanent data loss in event of Pageserver or Safekeeper failure.

 ### Storage controller for automatic failover